-- Cruises and Cruiselines?
-Good night, they are now synonymous with the Pandemic, if they recover it will be not in the near future.
+- Cruises and Cruise lines?
+Good night, they are now synonymous with the Pandemic, if they recover it will not be soon.

 - Travel bloggers?
 Freebies are not going to be given out much.
 I think this gig is going to curtail or die off too.
 At this moment, Las Vegas is closed.
 This is not the W.C.
 Fields joke about visiting Philadelphia, this is Vegas, which never closes.

-- Airlines?
-These may recover if business travel returns, but they are going to take a beating and will ask for a bailout.
+- Airlines ?
+These may recover if business travel returns, but they will take a beating and ask for a bailout.

 - Construction sites are shutting down, thus screwing up the whole system.

-- People who are buying the new properties need to sell, but will have nowhere to go.
+- People who are buying new properties need to sell but will have nowhere to go.